Coming in early 2020

 Her hands started to slide toward the ledge.
 She raised them above the floor, yet she didn’t fall, and she kept moving closer to the wall.

 When her hands reached the ledge, her body moved upward until she stood on it.

 She did it!
 My Mama is so awesome!

-Looking into the precipice for a few seconds, she jerked her head up and dashed around the angled flooring.
+Looking into the six-story drop for a few seconds, she jerked her head up and dashed around the angled flooring.
 I opened my arms, and she swept me up.